data2health/informatics-playbook/docs/chapters/chapter_3.md

 A quick and simple way to encourage community formation is to start a Slack workspace associated with a resource.
 Encourage discussion and questions there.

+Be responsive to feedback and be willing to give contributor roles to people who suggest changes to the material.

 ### 5. Foster growth and updates of your material through quarterly hackathons or sprints